JordanMartinez/pure-conf-talk/slides/presentation.md

 ## Agenda

-- What problem do monad transformers solve?
+- What problem do monads & monad transformers solve?
-  - The Monad Solution
-  - The Monad Transformer Solution

 ---

 ## Agenda

-- What problem do monad transformers solve?
+- What problem do monads & monad transformers solve?
-  - The Monad Solution
-  - The Monad Transformer Solution
-- Monad transformer examples: "unsugared" vs "do notation"
+- "boilerplate" vs "do notation"
   - `ExceptT`
   - `ReaderT`
   - `StateT`